BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Enjoy Ice Skating

-If you’re visiting Zurich during the winter months, you simply have to try your hand at ice skating!
+You simply have to try your hand at ice skating!
 This beloved activity is a staple in Zurich’s winter scene, and with so many options to choose from, you’ll have no shortage of places to get your skate on.

-But, if you’re looking for a more long-term ice skating solution, make sure to check out the Dolder open-air ice rink.
+But if you’re looking for a more long-term ice skating solution, make sure to check out the Dolder open-air ice rink.
 This massive rink is one of the biggest of its kind and stays open from October all the way until March.

 Plus, it’s conveniently located near the luxurious Dolder Grand Hotel, making it the perfect spot for a post-skate hot cocoa or cocktail.